argodev/studies/ot_survey/OT_Class_03_Manuscript.md

 1. __First, the problem: the people are oppressed in slavery__.
 The exodus is the salvation of God’s people out of something: in this case, out of tyrannical captivity.

-1. __Second, the solution: the Lord’s single-handedly acts to save the people, sparing them from his judgment through a blood sacrifice__.
+1. __Second, the solution: the Lord single-handedly acts to save the people, sparing them from his judgment through a blood sacrifice__.
 The concept of redemption, of course, refers to purchasing freedom for a slave.
 The death of the Passover lamb is the ransom price for the firstborn sons of Israel.

 1. And __third, the result: the Lord leads his people to the promised land where they can worship him and be in fellowship with him__.
 When Moses tells Pharaoh that God wants his people free, he says the reason is that the Lord’s people can go to *worship* God.
-So, Israel is rescued out of slavery with the intent of taking them into a land where they can worship as God’s people in God’s place under God’s rule.
+So, Israel is rescued out of slavery with the intent of taking them into a land where they can worship as God’s __people__ in God’s __place__ under God’s __rule__.
 And this last point is critical.
-If we only think of the Exodus as a release from physical slavery, we will misunderstand all the references to it that come later in the Bible.
-Instead, we need to see the ultimate goal as worship and relationship.
+If we only think of the Exodus as a release from physical slavery, we will misunderstand all the references to it that come later in the Bible. _Instead, we need to see the ultimate goal as worship and relationship_.

 These three aspects of God’s redemption – the problem of slavery, the solution of salvation by sacrifice, and the result of restored worship – will be major reoccurring themes in the rest of the Bible.

 For example, listen to how Psalm 130:7 reflects this exodus pattern: “O Israel, hope in the Lord!
 For with the Lord there is steadfast love, and with him is plentiful redemption.
 And he will redeem Israel from all his iniquities.”
 The problem?
 Not a foreign captor, but the people’s own sins.
 The solution?
 God himself will redeem.
 The result?
 Israel puts its hope in the Lord.

 Or for another example, in a twist, the OT prophetic books describe Israel’s later exile into Babylon as a reversal of the exodus.
-The people fall out of fellowship with God and lose the land, becoming aliens again in foreign lands where they are again mistreated.[^2] Then the return from exile is portrayed as a new and greater exodus, returning to the land by God’s mighty right arm, to again have fellowship with Him.[^3]
+The people fall out of fellowship with God and lose the land, becoming aliens again in foreign lands where they are again mistreated.[^2] Then the return from exile is portrayed __as a new and greater exodus__, returning to the land by God’s mighty right arm, to again have fellowship with Him.[^3]

 Ultimately, we see the greatest expression of what the exodus foreshadowed in the ministry of Christ.
-In Luke 9:31 Jesus literally calls His death and resurrection an “exodus.”
+In Luke 9:31 Jesus literally calls His death and resurrection an “exodus” (the ESV uses the word "departure", but the Greek is "exodus").
 Titus 2:14 says that Jesus Christ “gave himself for us to redeem us [the solution] from all lawlessness [the problem] and to purify for himself a people for his own possession [the result].”

 Isn’t it amazing: the very real and historic event of the Exodus was in part God getting us ready for Christ.
 So that _we_ could be saved from our sin!
 When you remember your own slavery to sin, let it drive you to worship and thank the God that has so powerfully rescued us.